 Dog skin disease is common.
 After all, their skin is always covered by long or short hair.
-Also, they are often outdoors but not bathe frequently.
+Also, they are often outdoors but not bathed frequently.
 It is inevitable to be infected with some bacteria.

 There are many types of skin diseases in dogs.
-Bacterial infections, parasites, allergies, etc. may all be causes of skin diseases.
+Bacterial infections, parasites, allergies, etc., may all be causes of skin diseases.

 Dogs can have allergic reactions to grooming products, food, and environmental irritants, such as pollen or insect bites.
 A dog with allergies may scratch relentlessly, and a peek at the skin often reveals an ugly rash.
-Corticosteroids or other, newer medicines can help with itchy rashes.
+Corticosteroids or other newer medicines can help with itchy rashes.
 But the most effective treatment is to identify and avoid exposure to the allergens.